jonathanreyes/joe-flacco-is-elite/README.md

 ![](logo.png)

-Chrome extension that replaces occurrences of 'elite' with 'Joe Flacco' and/or inserts the question "Is Joe Flacco Elite?" randomly into runs of consecutive questions.
+Chrome extension that replaces occurrences of 'elite' with 'Joe Flacco' and/or inserts the question "Is Joe Flacco a elite quarterback?" randomly into runs of consecutive questions.

 Functionality can be turned on/off from the extension's popup menu.